 ENGL 44A is not a prerequisite to ENGL 44B.
-Acceptable for credit: UC/CSU

 AA/AS area 3;CSU area C2; IGETC area 3B Continued study of selected masterpieces of world literature from classics to the present.
 ENGL 44A is not prerequisite to ENGL 44B.
-1503.00
+1503 00